|

 VEMIA are acting as agents for sellers in good faith, on the understanding that the sellers have legal title to the goods offered for sale, but VEMIA have not verified the fact.

-Legal title will pass to the buyer on cleared payment of the bid price plus 10% premium including VAT |
+Legal title will pass to the buyer on cleared payment of the bid price plus premium plus packing, shipping and insurance charges. |

 |